AdobeDocs/experience-platform.en/help/query-service/essential-concepts/dataset-statistics.md

 <!-- Since the filter condition and the column list can target a large amount of data, it is unreasonable to return the computed data directly in the console output.
 Instead, a `Statistics ID` is used to store this calculated information or you can provide an alias name to reference the results.
 If you do not provide an alias name in advance, Query Service automatically generates a name for the `Statistics ID` that follows the format of `<tableName_stats_{incremental_number}>`. -->

 Since the results of calculations can be a large amount of data, it is unreasonable to return the computed data directly in the console output.
-Although alias names are optional, you are recommended to use them as best practice when you compute statistics.Provide an alias name in the statement to descriptively reference the results in your SQL queries.
+Although alias names are optional, you are recommended to use them as best practice when you compute statistics.
+Provide an alias name in the statement to descriptively reference the results in your SQL queries.
 Alternatively, an automatically generated `Statistics ID` is generated and used to store the calculated information.

 <!-- To conveniently reference the results of your analysis, you can provide an alias name or use the `Statistics ID` for use with the `SHOW STATISTICS` command.  -->